-Attendings: Sherleen Chen, MD, Matthew Gardner, MD, Carolyn E. Kloek, MD, and Scott Greenstein, MD
+Attendings: Sherleen Chen, MD, Kenneth Chang, MD, Matthew Gardiner, MD, Carolyn E. Kloek, MD, and Scott Greenstein, MD

 The senior residents perform cataract surgery with each of the attendings listed above.
-By the time residents enter their third year they should already be experienced cataract surgeons because of the step-wise introduction received during their second year.
+By the time residents enter their third year, they should already be experienced cataract surgeons because of the step-wise introduction received during their second year.
+Residents become comfortable with different approaches of performing cataract surgery including superior and temporal approaches, and clear corneal and scleral tunnel incisions.
 Senior residents also gain expertise in complex cataract surgery.
-Techniques include use of trypan blue, PXF, Flomax, iris hooks and Malyugin rings.
+Techniques that residents learn in the process of performing complex cases include use of trypan blue, capsular tension rings, iris hooks and Malyugin rings.

-Attendings: Louis Pasquale, MD, Teresa C. Chen, MD, and Douglas Rhee, MD
+Attendings: Teresa Chen, MD, Angela Turalba, MD, and Lucy Shen, MD

 Senior residents on the glaucoma service focus on the surgical management of glaucoma.
-They perform trabeculectomies, insertion of tube shunts, and other miscellaneous procedures under faculty supervision.
+They perform trabeculectomies, insertion of tube shunts, and other procedures such as glaucoma lasers under faculty supervision.
 Senior residents also spend time refining their skills of the medical management of glaucoma.

 Boston VA Medical Center

-Supervising Attendings: Mary K. Daly, MD, Joanne Haney-Tilton, MD, Milhim I. Aswad, MD, Donna Siracuse-Lee, MD, Christine S. Ament, MD, Babak Eliassi-Rad, MD, Li-Wei Lin, MD, and Nabil I Jarudi, MD
+Supervising Attendings: Mary K. Daly, MD, Milhim I. Aswad, MD, Donna Siracuse-Lee, MD, Iryna Falkenstein, MD, Vasiliki Poulaki MD, PhD, and Nabil I Jarudi, MD

 Clinical Experience: The third year rotation at the Boston VA Medical Center is a cataract intensive rotation.
 The senior resident plays an active role in the pre-, intra-, and post-operative management of the cataract patient, and assists in the general ophthalmology and subspecialty clinics at the Boston VA.
-Residents also gain experience in the use of toric IOLs.
-For eligible patients, senior residents are responsible for the pre-operative workup, lens calculations, and surgery that places the toric lens inside the eye.
-This is a unique experience for a resident because “premium IOL cases” are often reserved for attendings.
+Residents also gain experience in the use of premium lenses such as toric IOLs.
+For eligible patients, senior residents are responsible for the pre-operative workup, lens calculations, and surgery.

 Surgical Experience: The residents are in the OR every other day where they serve as primary surgeon for cataract and glaucoma surgeries.